Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Veterinarian Examination

-Before administering tests for incontinence, your vet will give your dog a complete checkup for any signs of additional symptoms or possible causes.
+Before administering tests for incontinence, your vet will give your dog a complete checkup for any signs of additional problems.
 A urinalysis can determine if your dog has an infection, but blood tests will rule out other medical conditions like Cushing’s Disease 2 or diabetes 3.
-Further tests may include radiography to detect urinary stones, or an ultrasound to identify tumors in the bladder.
-You can also help your vet by mentioning any recurring symptoms, giving the date of the first leakage incident, and estimating how often leakage has occurred.
+Further tests may include radiography to detect urinary stones or an ultrasound to identify tumors in the bladder.
+You can also help your vet by mentioning any recurring signs, giving the date of the first leakage incident, and estimating how often leakage has occurred.

 female veterinarian checking up a dog